Wheeler Lake

 Wheeler Lake is home to Largemouth Bass (Common), Northern Pike, Panfish (Common), Smallmouth Bass (Common), and Walleye (Common).
 Wisconsin fishing regulations apply — check current seasons and size limits before heading out.

-Is there a public boat launch on Wheeler Lake?
+Can you boat on Wheeler Lake?

 How big is Wheeler Lake?